 Statistics published about the podcasting industry indicate that in 2006, a mere 22% of consumers knew about podcasting.
 This number ballooned to 70% by 2019.
 According to experts, the number of US podcast listeners is expected to rise to 132 million in two years.

 This goes to show that podcasting isn’t just a passing trend.
-If you are still on the fence about the value of podcasts, it pays to know its profound influence in today’s culture.
+If you are still on the fence about the value of podcasts, it pays to know their profound influence on today’s culture.

-Just take a look at these major brands that have integrated podcasting to their business:
+Just take a look at these major brands that have integrated podcasting into their business:

 - HubSpot.
 Starting a business is one thing, succeeding at it is another.
 As marketing specialists, HubSpot knows this fact all too well.
 The company launched The Growth Show to discuss how people and companies grow a business, movement, or idea.
 Available in Shopify, Apple, and iHeart Radio, HubSpot has amassed over 1.5 million downloads over the years.

 - Trader Joe’s.
 Trader Joe’s may have humble beginnings, but the brand has since grown into a national company employing thousands of members.
 According to Trader Joe’s, its secret to success lies in the company’s ability to be comfortable being different.
 The company’s podcast, Inside Trader Joe’s, is perhaps evidence of that.
 The show explores different topics ranging from business decisions to consumer questions.
 Inside Trader Joe’s is available on different platforms, including iTunes where it ranked fifth.

 Consumers may skip YouTube ads, but these same consumers are willing to listen to and watch podcasts.
 It comes as no surprise that popular brands are producing their own shows.
 It’s time to launch your own channel, record your episodes, and create waves in your industry.

 To do all that, you need a podcasting virtual assistant.